Alluxio/alluxio-py/tests/README.md

 # Verification

-For ease of verifying the correctness of the writes and reads, all files have the same content as a file in the local filesystem, by default, the file is data/5mb.txt which can be downloaded by `get_data.sh`.
+For ease of verifying the correctness of the writes and reads, all files have the same content as a file in the local filesystem.
+By default, the file is data/5mb.txt which can be downloaded by `get_data.sh`.

 The reads and writes can be verified by `verify_read.py` and `verify_write.py`